-- WHEREAS, in light of the updated findings, the City Council finds that certain essential public and private infrastructure, being water facilities throughout the City Limits and ETJ, are inadequate and insufficient to adequately serve new development; and - WHEREAS, relying on the updated analysis provided by the City's Water Engineer and City Staff, the outstanding permits issued by the City prior to this moratorium, and the City's impact fee analysis, the City Council makes the following findings: - 1.
+- WHEREAS, the City Council finds that certain essential public and private infrastructure, being water facilities throughout the City Limits and ETJ, are inadequate and insufficient to adequately serve new development; and - WHEREAS, relying on the analysis provided by the City's Water Engineer and City Staff, the outstanding permits issued by the City prior to this moratorium, and the City's impact fee analysis, the City Council makes the following findings: - 1.
 Taking into account all water that has been committed by contract, the City's water facilities are at capacity; and - 2.
 Based on the contractual commitments that will utilize all additional capacity of the City's water plants, there is currently no additional capacity available to commit to development of lots; and - 3.
-The City has made reasonable progress to provide additional capacity and is in the process of building Wells Numbers 7 and 8, and an additional well in conjunction with a Developer.
-However, Well Number 7 will not operate a full capacity until late Summer or Early Fall of 2023 and Well Number 8 will not be completed until late Winter 2023 or January of 2024.
-The City believes that it will need at least two wells operating before it can reasonably determine if its capacity will meet current and contracted needs. - 4.
+The City has made progress to provide additional capacity and has completed Well No. 7 and is in the process of completing Well No. 8 during the first quarter of 2024.
+The City will need at least two wells operating before it can reasonably determine if its capacity will meet current and contracted needs.
+In addition, Well No. 9 (at Water Plant No. 3) and Water Well No. 10 (at Water Plant No. 4) should be completed in the last quarter of 2024 to the first quarter of 2025.
+Following this, two (2) more water wells are in the early planning stages and are estimated to be completed by the end of 2025. - 4.
 This extension of the moratorium is limited to 120 days unless the City determines there is a need for continuing the moratorium, namely not having sufficient capacity to meet current and contracted needs for water. - 5.
-This moratorium should be reasonably limited to property located in the City limits and the ETJ. - WHEREAS, the City continues to take actions to increase the water capacity of the City of Magnolia, but allowing for additional new development with new water service connections will only exacerbate the situation; and - WHEREAS, the City Council finds that a temporary moratorium on the acceptance, authorization, and approvals necessary for the subdivision, site planning, development, and construction in the City Limits and ETJ will prevent the situation from becoming worse, and will allow the City time to address the measures needed to remedy the shortage of essential public facilities, water capacity, and to secure funds to pay for such remedial measures; and - WHEREAS, the City Council has authorized the purchase of additional water plant sites and is planning to design, permit, and build additional water wells in 2024 and 2025; and - WHEREAS, additional evaluation of the existing infrastructure and development are needed to allow for growth and development within the City Limits and ETJ while protecting the health, safety, environment, quality of life, and general welfare of its residents; and - WHEREAS, in recognition of the importance of development permits and/or approvals to the community, the City desires to implement this moratorium for a stated and fixed City of Magnolia Ordinance No. O-2023-011 time period, and to include a waiver provision in accordance with Local Government Code Chapter 212, Subchapter E; and
+This moratorium should be reasonably limited to property located in the City limits and the ETJ. - WHEREAS, the City continues to take actions to increase the water capacity of the City of Magnolia, but allowing for additional new development with new water service connections will only exacerbate the situation; and - WHEREAS, the City Council finds that a temporary moratorium on the acceptance, authorization, and approvals necessary for the subdivision, site planning, development, and construction in the City Limits and ETJ will prevent the situation from becoming worse, and will allow the City time to address the measures needed to remedy the shortage of essential public facilities, water capacity, and to secure funds to pay for such remedial measures; and - WHEREAS, the City Council has authorized the purchase of additional water plant sites and is planning to build additional water wells in 2024 and 2025; and - WHEREAS, additional evaluation of the existing infrastructure and development are needed to allow for growth and development within the City Limits and ETJ while protecting the health, safety, environment, quality of life, and general welfare of its residents; and

+City of Magnolia Ordinance No. O-2023-017